Juhani

 harmonized with the company's business values.
 On that basis also

-the quality policy was defined in accordance with the general definition
+the quality policy was defined in accordance with the general concept

 of the ISO 9000 standard.
 The following intention and direction

-towards quality was considered by the quality policy statement of
+towards quality were considered by the quality policy statement of

 the company: